 Today’s apps are built as partially-living digital organisms.
 Back in the day, older apps were static in their design and content.
 They were offering the same experience to everyone, regardless of who, or what, the user was.
 After being installed on a device, today’s apps will slightly change and modify themselves in various ways to make sure they deliver most relevant content, resulting in an awesome user experience.

 That’s what we call mobile personalization, and it’s one of the most important aspects of mobile apps today.
 It is important because it helps build awesome user experience, and awesome user experience is what makes an app successful.We also predict this trend will stick around for a long time.

-User experience is a must because the competition is too fierce (more than 4 million apps across Google Play / Play Store).
+User experience is a must because the competition is too fierce (more than 5 million apps across Google Play / Play Store).
 People have too many apps to choose from, making them harder to reach and retain.
-From a mobile professional’s point of view, today’s users are as complicated as never before.
+From a mobile professional’s point of view, today’s users are more complicated than ever before.

 So the path goes like this:

 Crowded app stores have forced app pros to focus on awesome user experience to reach and retain users– awesome user experience has prompted mobile personalization.

 Which brings us to today.
 And today, we’re going to show you five examples of mobile apps that have completely nailed mobile personalization.
 Hopefully you’ll be able to draw inspiration from them and build even better apps tomorrow.
 Here we go: